Battle Cry (Omen album)

 Battle Cry is the debut studio album by the American heavy metal band Omen, released in 1984 by Metal Blade Records.
 In 2005, Metal Blade re-released Battle Cry in Picture LP format, limited to 500 copies and including two bonus tracks.

+The album's sound is reminiscient of English heavy metal band Iron Maiden, according to music pundits.
+The album's lyrics pertain to medieval topics.
+The album's themes are visualized on its hand-drawn cover artwork, which depicts ogres and warriors.
+Most music publications consider it to be the band's best album, and some have argued that it is underrated.